It’s difficult to focus on recovery when your job is in jeopardy.

 Yes and no.

 Legally, you cannot be fired for filing a workers’ comp claim.
-The workers’ compensation program was designed to protect employees from unsafe working conditions and provide them with a means of financial stability and medical care.
+Workers compensation laws were designed to protect employees from unsafe working conditions and provide them with a means of financial stability and medical care in the event of an accident.

 Most employees in Florida work under “at-will” employment.
 This means that the employee can resign from their job at any time, for any reason (or no reason).
 It also means that employers can terminate their employees for any (legal) reason or no reason at all.